pixie-io/docs.px.dev/content/en/01-about-pixie/05-faq.md

 Pixie Cloud (self-hosted or Pixie Community Cloud) hosts the UI and stores limited metadata related to account (user, organization) and Kubernetes control data (cluster name, number of nodes, etc).
 All communication with Pixie Cloud is TLS encrypted.

-Pixie supports two modes for accessing data by the UI.
-In Passthrough Mode, data flows through Pixie's Cloud via a reverse proxy as encrypted traffic without any persistence.
-This convenience mode allows developers to access data without being in the same network as the cluster.
-In Data Isolation Mode, no data flows through Pixie Cloud, instead the browser directly proxies into Pixie's Vizier Module.
-For more info, see [Configuring Data Transfer Modes](/reference/admin/data-transfer-mode/).
+Data flows through Pixie's Cloud via a reverse proxy as encrypted traffic without any persistence.
+This allows developers to access data without being in the same network as the cluster.

 ### What data does Pixie collect?